 One of the most important issues to owners of businesses is control.
 Control can be more easily and flexibly allocated in a non-corporate form, such as a partnership or LLC.
 Nonetheless, knowledgeable counsel can achieve much of the desired flexibility in corporate form, though typically the legal fees are higher since the corporate form is less flexible and requires more legal work to achieve the desired flexibility.

 Getting Started Right

-Contact us today to speak with an experienced business entity formation attorney.
-Richard G. Burt helps entrepreneurs have the assurance of knowing that he or she has the assistance of experienced counsel in forming a business entity.
+Contact us today to speak with an experienced business entity formation attorney in San Jose.
+Richard G. Burt helps entrepreneurs have the assurance of knowing that they have the assistance of experienced counsel in forming a business entity.
 Call (408) 286-7333 for a free telephone consultation about setting up a business entity or to set up an appointment to discuss your particular circumstances.
-Or send an email using the form on the contact page.
+You can also send an email using the form on the contact page.